LiganiumInc/portfolio/README.md

 # Data Scientist

 ## Research Interests
-Computer Vision, Time Series Forecasting, MLOps, Big Data,  Satellite imagery, Cloud Computing, Model Compression, GIS & AI for SDGs
+- Computer Vision
+- Satellite imagery
+- MLOps
+- Time Series
+- AI for SDGs
+- Politics for the development of new technologies in Africa

 ## Contacts
 <p align="left">